 Denise says that replacing the lost kitchen utensils was actually a fun exercise in a new way of thinking.
 She writes, "I asked myself 'What did pioneer women pack in their covered wagons?
 That's probably all I need.' "

 Brava!
 Denise questioned her past habits, and then she cultivated a new approach.
 Her role model was an American pioneer moving across the continent in a covered wagon.
 A minimalist by necessity, this lady would have been very savvy about her actual needs, choosing the most practical and versatile items available.
 Even if she also carried a few sentimental keepsakes, her ultimate goal and sense of purpose would have helped her limit those items to the ones with greatest value and meaning.

 What was your lightbulb moment?

 Joshua Becker has written that his own lightbulb moment came after he spent an entire day hauling things out of his garage in order to clean, then hauling them all back in again, all while his young son played alone in the back yard wishing Daddy had a different purpose for his time and energy.
 A neighbor pointed out that maybe Joshua didn't need all of the stuff that had occupied his Saturday, suggesting minimalism as an alternative.
 What a life-changing moment for Joshua, his family, and the millions who have read his blog or his books, watched his YouTube videos, or taken his Uncluttered course.

-I don't know what led to your own minimalist wakeup call (maybe someone shared one of my blog posts with you!), but I'm glad that turning point led you here.
+A move, a new baby, retirement, or a day spent cleaning the garage – I don't know what led to your own minimalist wakeup call (maybe someone shared one of my blog posts with you!), but I'm glad that turning point led you here.
 I hope I can offer practical strategies as well as inspiration for a whole new mindset.

 Thank you for sharing your story, Denise!